UCLPhysAst/uclphysast.github.io/docs/biop/index.md

 Welcome to the BioP Documentation page.

-For general quieries or help with purchasing, software, hardware acquisition or general help with research projects, please email [physics-biop-it@ucl.ac.uk](mailto:physics-biop-it@ucl.ac.uk).
+For general queries or help with purchasing, software, hardware acquisition or general help with research projects, please email [physics-biop-it@ucl.ac.uk](mailto:physics-biop-it@ucl.ac.uk).

 # Cluster Use
 BIOP users mostly use the [Dias Cluster](../clusters/dias.md).
 Please refer to the Dias Documentation.